gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

     // Regions: [x]
     let y = x
     // Regions: [(x, y)]
+    let z = consume x
+    // Regions: [(x, y, z)]
   }
   ```

+  The reason why `consume` does not cause `x` to no longer be in the region is
+  that the consume rule is applied /after/ regions have been evaluated.
+This
+  does not affect the output of region analysis, since a valid program must
+  still obey the no-reuse constraints of consume.

 * **Assigning a var binding**. ``y = x``.
 Assigning a var binding `y` with `x`
   results in `y` being in the same region as `x`.
 If `y` is not captured by